|

 including the professionals and not just the public or the politicians,

+and must be just, independent, dependable and effective.
 More importantly, this updated code should be taught, striving to

 become instinctive, if not for the present, for the next generation of